 About the Centre

-The Centre opened its doors in September 2014 and now consists of more than 60 PhD students (Postgraduate Researchers, PGRs) from the UK, the EU and beyond, who are training in a stimulating, challenging yet supportive cohort-based environment.
+XM2 now consists of more than 60 active PhD students (Postgraduate Researchers, PGRs) from the UK, the EU and beyond, who are training in a stimulating, challenging yet supportive cohort-based environment.
+Since 2018, over 30 graduates went into employment in industry (e.g. QinetiQ and Metaboards) and as postdocs in Higher Education Institutions in and outside of the UK.

 XM2 at Exeter provides an amazing environment for the whole research team to develop ideas and explore new innovative pathways in the areas of functional materials and metamaterials.
 Unlike traditional “lone scholar” PhDs, our cohorts are embedded in a strong local network of knowledge and experiences, formed by their peers, the academic supervisors and postdocs, who support the PGRs in their research and personal development.